 Monster Beverage is thinking about energizing its product line-up with cannabis and alcohol, as the energy drink manufacturer clashes with investor Coca Cola.

-At the company’s 2019 annual shareholder meeting on Thursday, Monster CEO Rodney Sacks said the brand is looking to increase its portfolio into different categories beyond energy drinks.
+At the company’s 2019 annual shareholder meeting, Monster CEO Rodney Sacks said the brand is looking to increase its portfolio into different categories beyond energy drinks.